Skip to content

 Test Layers (pytest-based)

-1. Unit Tests (tests/a_unit/) - Individual components in isolation
+1. Unit Tests (tests/a_unit/) - Individual components in isolation; no Docker; count toward coverage; tier fast

-2. Integration Tests (tests/b_integration/) - Multiple components within subsystems
+2. Integration Tests (tests/b_integration/) - Multiple components within a subsystem, in-process against a real in-memory DB; no Docker; count toward coverage; tier check

 Application Testing (hop3-test)